-A cash out refinance occurs when an investor takes out a new loan on an existing property to extract equity from that property.
-Cash out refinances happen when an investor refinances for more than the amount currently owed and receives the difference in cash.
-The cash is then used to invest in a new property or renovate an existing property.
+A cash-out refinance occurs when investors take out a new loan on an existing property to extract equity from that property.
+Cash-out refinances happen when investors refinance for more than the current mortgage and receive the difference in cash.
+Cash-out refinances require at least 30 percent to 40 percent equity and have rates around 3.25 percent.

-Regardless of the purpose, a cash out refinance, also known as a “cash out refi,” can finance up to 75% of a property’s current fair market value (FMV), known as the loan-to-value (LTV) ratio.
+A cash-out refinance, also known as a “cash-out refi,” can finance up to 75 percent of a property’s current fair market value (FMV), known as the loan-to-value (LTV) ratio.
+This means you need at least 30 percent equity in a property for a cash-out refinance to make sense.
 For example, a house worth $150,000 can be refinanced with a loan up to $112,500, derived as:

 - The existing mortgage balance

 - The new loan amount

 Typically, investors apply for a cash-out refi and, if accepted, the lender and the title company will handle paying off the existing loan via a wire transfer.
 The borrowers then receive their excess funds in “cash,” which is usually in the form of a wire to their bank or a certified check from the title company.

 If you’re looking for a new lender to help you with your cash-out refinance, look no further than Visio Lending.
 It is an online lender that specializes in investment property loans, both short- and long-term.
 Prequalification takes minutes, so check the company out today.

 The People a Cash-out Refinance is Right For